 When radio on Manual roaming scan and scanned an available repeater, it will pause at the repeater channel based on your preset connect check timer.
 Now, press 'OK' to select the repeater.
-The radio will restart roaming scan for the nearest repeater or ddity available base station if you do not press 'OK' within preset time.
+The radio will restart roaming scan for the nearest repeater or available base station if you do not press 'OK' within preset time. dity

-Maximum: Timer values: 255s
+Timer values: Maximum: 255s